Maui Invasive Species Committee (MISC)

 To guard against inadvertent destruction (e.g., from a tropical storm), the seedbanks are scattered throughout the state, with redundant banks in different locations.
 Hawaiʻi Island seeds are stored on that island due to concerns about the accidental spread of the disease.

 You can find more information about seed banking efforts online at http://laukahi.org/ohia/ including ʻōhiʻa identification information, seed collection guidelines, data collection, and needs.
-Learn more about Lyon Arboretum’s Seed Conservation Laboratory at http://manoa.hawaii.edu/lyonarboretum/seed-lab/.
+Learn more about Lyon Arboretum’s Seed Conservation Laboratory at manoa.hawaii.edu/lyon/research/hrpp/.
 Stay up to date on Rapid ʻŌhiʻa Death at rapdiohiadeath.org and through the Rapid ʻŌhiʻa Death Facebook Page.

 Lissa Strohecker is the public relations and education specialist for the Maui Invasive Species Committee.
 She holds a biological sciences degree from Montana State University.
 Kia’i Moku, “Guarding the Island,” is prepared by the Maui Invasive Species Committee to provide information on protecting the island from invasive plants and animals that can threaten the island’s environment, economy, and quality of life.